 For software development, it is recommended that you hire an agency equipped with automated software accessibility tools.

-Kim does not perform manual testing with JAWS.
-However, she incorporates manual tests that include tab key navigation, and using text to voice software for computers and mobile devices.
+Kim performs manual testing with JAWS as well as tab key navigation and various text to voice software and apps for computers and mobile devices.

 To make it affordable for small businesses concerned with budget, rather than testing every page of a large site, sample pages are chosen as representative of what is likely not passing WCAG2.1.